 Contact: Mike Dotzler

 Women’s Rugby Club (1993) provides a competitive experience in a relaxed atmosphere for those students interested in exploring the sport of rugby.
-For the past three seasons, the club has competed in the Excelsior Rugby Conference.
+The club competes in Division II of the Upstate New York Collegiate Rugby Conference.

-Running/Triathlon Club (2014) is a newly formed club that combines the elements of the former Running and Triathlon clubs into one unified group.
-Interest students may participate in the activities that interest them, and are not required to participate in competitive road races or triathlons.
+Running/Triathlon Club (2014) is a club that combines the elements of the former Running and Triathlon clubs into one unified group.
+Interested students may participate in the activities that interest them, and are not required to participate in competitive road races or triathlons.
 This club provides an opportunity for individuals who share an interest in running, biking, and/or swimming to socialize, train, and compete together.

 Ski/Snowboard Club (1995) welcomes all students, faculty and staff, beginners to experts, who are interested in skiing or snowboarding.
 In a partnership with a local ski resort, student members receive discounts on their season passes.
 This club provides great experience for the avid skier or snowboarder.

 Men’s Soccer Club (2000) offers students the chance to compete at a high level and to increase their knowledge of soccer.
-In 2015, the club was a part of the Finger Lakes Division in the Region 1 Club Soccer League and traveled to Tennessee to compete in the NIRSA NCCS National Soccer Championships.
+In 2016, the club was a part of the Finger Lakes Division in the Region 1 Club Soccer League and traveled to Alabama to compete in the NIRSA NCCS National Soccer Championships.

 Women’s Soccer Club (1999) was established to allow students to develop their own soccer skills and to continue to participate competitively without the time commitment of a varsity sport.
 The club is competitive in the Eastern NY Division in the Region 1 Club Soccer League.